TheIoTLearningInitiative/Master/README.md

 # The Internet of Things Learning Initiative

-> Internet of Things Learning Initiative promotes education in Science, Technology, Engineering, and Mathematics through a collaboration model with the initial focus to generate a strong talent pool of “Internet of Everything” players.
+> Promoting an Integrated STEM Open Source Collaboration Model to enable a strong talent pool of “Internet of Everything” players.
+Innovation through Education.

 1. Core
 2. Programming Languages